 3. Nursery Dealer

 This license ensures that the plants you sell are healthy, pest-free, and disease-free, protecting local agriculture and natural habitats.
-It’s especially important if your landscaping design includes providing plant materials directly to customers.
+It’s especially important if your landscaping Colorado Springs design includes providing plant materials directly to customers.

 You can apply to the Colorado Nursery Program.